mrbrianhobo/solidity-exercises/rinkeby.md

 ## Step 3: Create an account

-In a separate `tmux` pane or `screen` buffer or a separate terminal completely, create an account and save the password somewhere safe.
+In a separate terminal completely, create an account and save the password somewhere safe.

 After that, attach the console with the appropriate data directory.